GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: Numerical Results: Excluding Mortality Risk

-\begin{remUnnum} Applying equation~\prettyref{eq:Markov prop Qtau-1} to calculate the trigger probabilities with two time-steps a year, $2^{28}$ paths need to be evaluated and we run into capacity issues.
-For $\delta t=0.5$, we use the approach of equation~\prettyref{eq:Vonovector} except that rather than working with $e^{-rT}W_{T}$, we use the indicator function $\mathbf{1}_{\{W_{T}=0\}}$ remembering to take account of the probabilities for the lower nodes with more than $A_{0}$ down movements. \end{remUnnum}
+\begin{Remark} Applying equation~\prettyref{eq:Markov prop Qtau-1} to calculate the trigger probabilities with two time-steps a year, $2^{28}$ paths need to be evaluated and we run into capacity issues.
+For $\delta t=0.5$, we use the approach of equation~\prettyref{eq:Vonovector} except that rather than working with $\exp{(-rT)}W_{T}$, we use the indicator function $\mathbf{1}_{\{W_{T}=0\}}$ remembering to take account of the probabilities for the lower nodes with more than $A_{0}$ down movements. \end{Remark}